 Course registration and payment deadlines

-Once registered in a course, you are considered to be in attendance and are responsible for tuition fees in full unless you drop the course by submitting a Course Change form to Reception.
+Once registered in a course, you are considered to be in attendance and are responsible for tuition fees in full unless you drop the course online via REGIS or by submitting a Registration/Course Change form.
 You will not be automatically dropped from a course if you do not attend.

 How to pay